nikistochka/gr-coding-challenge/Readme.md

 - Use `--dry-run` flag to prevent requests to GitHub.
 It builds result from MongoDB.
 Data should be presented in MongoDB.
 - To load data and build result use command similar to this one `python productivity.py -r https://github.com/torvalds/linux`
 - To show commits only for the last N days use flag `-d NUMBER_OF_DAYS`.
 Example: `python productivity.py -r https://github.com/torvalds/linux --days-to-filter 30`.
 Default value is 10.
+- UPDATE: added graphic using matplotlib library

 ## Roadmap
 - Add exceptions for requests
 - Add script argument -all which build result for all repos
-- Build graphs with matplotlib lib